Toggle menu

 You may request that the curtains aren't closed, although the words of committal will still be said.
 If the coffin curtains aren't closed the coffin will remain in sight for the duration of the service.

-At the end of the cremation service when the exit music is being played, the funeral director will direct mourners to where the floral tributes are on display.
+At the end of the cremation service when the exit music is being played, the Funeral Director will direct mourners to where the floral tributes are on display.

 The cremation

-The cremation is usually carried out shortly after the service and always within 24 hours of the funeral.
 Each cremation is carried out separately and the coffin is cremated with the body.

 All the ashes are removed before the next cremation and an identity card is used throughout to ensure correct identification.